-When taking on the task of making a technology change in an established organization, large or small, there are a few key factors to consider to ensure the right technology solution is chosen, and the proper steps are taken.
+When taking on the task of keeping up with technology in business, no matter how established the organization or the size, there are a few key factors to consider to ensure the right technology solution is chosen, and the proper steps are taken.

 Without a systematic and methodical approach, any major technology decision could be rooted in misinformation or lack of information, resulting in a change that causes productivity loss, non-adoption by users, or a solution that becomes costly to scale or implement correctly.

-When taking on a major technology change, the approach should include three major steps:
+When taking on or adapting to new technology in the workplace, the approach to technology changes should include three major steps:

-The first and arguably most important phase of the approach involves discovering and defining the requirements for the sought after technology solution.
+The first and arguably most important phase of the approach involves discovering and defining the requirements for the sought-after or emerging technology solution.
 To enable this process, there are a few intermediary steps that should be taken, in the form of tangible artifacts:

 1. Current State and Future State Analysis